-Our approach to SI is governed by our Statement of Investment Policies, Standards and Procedures (SIPSP), including a specific section which defines SI activities and references our SI Framework as the basis for implementation (https://nzsuperfund.nz/how-we-invest/sustainable-finance/).
+Our approach to SI is governed by our Statement of Investment Policies, Standards and Procedures (SIPSP), including a specific section which defines SI activities and references our SI Framework as the basis for implementation.
 The Board, CEO, CIO, leadership team and Investment Committee have oversight of the SI Framework and integration of SI into investment decisions.
 The Head of SI reports directly to the CIO, annually to the Investment Committee and annually to the Board, which is the ultimate owner of the SIPSP and SI Framework.
-Any changes to Investment Policies or the SI Framework must be approved by the Board.
+Changes to investment policies or the SI Framework must be approved by the Board.
 The Board includes SI in its strategic goal setting and has education sessions on SI topics.
+The Risk Committee provides additional oversight of ESG issues across the broader business and organisational environment.